Hayward Field, from inside, with tower in background

 Meet the Director

 Professor David Weber is Associate Professor of Law and the Director of the Sports Law Program at Oregon Law.
-Weber specializes in sports law with an emphasis on name, image, and likeness (NIL), and legal issues facing international athletes, and he has published, commented, and spoke extensively on topics in the sports law field.
-His scholarship has appeared in many notable journals, and his work has been cited by the Ninth Circuit Court of Appeals, the Tennessee Supreme Court, American Law Reports (ALR), and American Jurisprudence (Am.Jur.) among others.
+Weber specializes in sports law with an emphasis on Name, Image, and Likeness (NIL) and legal issues facing international athletes.
+He has published, commented, and spoke extensively on a range of topics in the sports law field.
+His scholarship has appeared in many notable journals and has been cited by the Ninth Circuit Court of Appeals, the Tennessee Supreme Court, American Law Reports, and American Jurisprudence, among others.

-He has been cited or quoted in national publications such as The New York Times, ESPN, Time Magazine, Bloomberg, The Athletic, The Washington Post, The Los Angeles Times, Yahoo News, and The Associated Press.
-He has served as an expert witness on international college athlete matters and advised collectives and collegiate and Olympic athletes on NIL transactions.
+Professor Weber has been cited or quoted in national publications such as The New York Times, ESPN, Time Magazine, Bloomberg, The Athletic, The Washington Post, The Los Angeles Times, and The Associated Press.
+He has served as an expert witness on international college athlete matters and advised collectives, collegiate, and Olympic athletes on NIL transactions.
 Professor Weber has also advised and assisted with federal NIL-related legislation on Capitol Hill on both the House and Senate sides.

 Professor Weber’s most recent publication, The Death of the NCAA as We Know It, addresses the continued viability of the NCAA, the risk that it succumbs to legal attacks against it, and other potential models that could evolve to govern collegiate athletics in the future.